 - 3 tablespoons brown sugar

 Pat the pork roast with paper towels to dry.
-Place the roast in a large nonreactive food container or heavy duty 2-gallon zip-close food storage or freezer bag.
+Place the roast in a large, nonreactive food container, heavy duty 2-gallon zip-close food storage, or freezer bag.

-In a bowl, combine the cold water, orange juice, kosher salt, and maple syrup; pour over the roast; move the container around to coat the pork thoroughly.
+In a bowl, combine the cold water, orange juice, kosher salt, and maple syrup, pour over the roast, and move the container around to coat the pork thoroughly.
 Refrigerate the pork overnight, or for about 8 to 18 hours.